 TalkieGazette.com is an amateur movie review blog, written by regular moviegoers for regular moviegoers.
-You won’t find a lot of lofty analysis here, or desperate attempts to sound clever (it comes naturally – kidding!) just honest opinions of each and every movie we see.
+You won’t find a lot of lofty analysis here, or desperate attempts to sound clever (it comes naturally – kidding!) just honest opinions about every movie we see.

 When figuring out what to call the blog, we thought about two elements the name of the site had to communicate to visitors.
 1) This is a blog about all movies, new and old.
-2) This was a blog, and an informal newsletter of sorts, so the domain name also had to make reference to that (plus, be available to buy).
+2) This was a blog, an informal newsletter of sorts, so the domain name also had to make reference to that.
+The domain also had to be available to buy!

 Talkies was a term used to describe the very first motion pictures that incorporated synchronized sound.
 The first full length motion picture to use this technology was The Jazz Singer back in 1927.
 Gazette is just another word to describe a public journal or newspaper.
 So there you have it, TalkieGazette.com.

 Each movie review on talkiegazette.com will receive at least one rating between 0 (horrible) and 50 (classic).
 If another contributing writer wants to add their two cents, an extra rating score will be added.
 The final rating for the movie will be an average of the scores collected.
-The rating the movie receives is represented by the total shaded section of stars (up to 5) above the review text.
+The rating the movie receives is represented by the total shaded section of stars (a score out of 50) above the review text.
 Here’s what those ratings suggest:

 |4.5 → 5 Stars||(45 – 50/50)||This is a classic movie, and the kind of film that gets re-released every 5, 10 or 20 years because its impact was so great.
 Very few films on talkiegazette.com will receive this rating.|